-You will swoon over this easy recipe for the Best Ever Blackened Mahi-Mahi.
-Coated in a homemade cajun blackened seasoning mix and pan-seared in a screaming hot cast-iron skillet, these mahi-mahi fillets are moist with a crispy, spicy, flavor-packed crust!
+You will swoon over this easy Blackened Mahi Mahi Recipe!
+Coated in a blend of homemade Cajun blackening spices and pan-seared in a screaming hot cast-iron skillet, these mahi mahi fillets are moist with a crispy, spicy, flavor-packed crust!

-Like my recipes for zesty Blackened Grouper, Buffalo Shrimp, and Blackened Cod, this recipe is incredibly delicious and simple to prepare.
+Like my zesty Blackened Grouper, Buffalo Shrimp, Lemon Pepper Salmon, and Blackened Cod, this mahi mahi is incredibly delicious and simple to prepare.
 And the best part is you can have this fantastic seafood entree on the table in ten minutes.

-Blackened mahi-mahi is a restaurant-style main dish that’s as perfect for a quick weeknight dinner as a dinner party.
+As with my recipe for Blackened Chicken Alfredo, this easy blackened seafood recipe is a restaurant-style main dish that’s as perfect for a busy weeknight dinner as it is for a dinner party.

 Jump to: